It seems like everyone is talking about the ketogenic (“keto”) diet these days.

 For this very reason, it’s essential to do two things:

-- Stick to the fats I have listed in the GoodGlow Guide to Healthy Fats, including olive oil, coconut oil, avocado oil, beef tallow, and grass-fed ghee
+- Stick to healthy fats like olive oil, coconut oil, avocado oil, beef tallow, and grass-fed ghee

 - Get the highest quality meat and seafood you can.
 Grass-fed beef has 3 times less omega-6 than grain fed, and wild-caught salmon has 6 times less omega-6 than farmed salmon